gvellut/jncep/README.md

 ### Example

-The following command will start tracking the 'Tearmoon Empire' series and generate an EPUB file for all its available parts in the current directory:
+The following command will start tracking the 'Tearmoon Empire' series and generate an EPUB file for all its available parts in the configured directory:

 ```console
 jncep get https://j-novel.club/series/tearmoon-empire